-- suspending the vaccine requirement for all Yukon University campuses, except for Campus Housing (CH).
+- suspending the vaccine requirement for all Yukon University campuses.

-- masks will no longer be mandatory at all university campuses (except Campus Housing).
+- masks will no longer be mandatory at all university campuses.
 However, YukonU recommends using masks, at your personal discretion, in public spaces, classrooms and offices where two metres distance cannot be maintained.